codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ![Imgur](https://i.imgur.com/27dpVts.png)

+> here we've created a listener for each of our buttons.
+These will listen for the button to be clicked, then run the code in thats inside the curley brackets.
+This is very similar to how a JavaScript onClick works.
+> Secondly, our toast contains three things, only one of which is the text message it should say.
+The first variable is the context, we need to supply where this toast should appear.
+For us, right now, that's our MainActivity.
+The final property is how long that message should stay up.
+We only want to see it for a short time.

 How about, let's extend our cookie class to contain what the cookie might say for either of the options.

 ![Imgur](https://i.imgur.com/qoVjN9W.png)